The Treble Clef: An Overview

 History of the treble clef

-Instruments That use the Treble Clef
+What Instruments Use the Treble Clef?

 Lots of instruments use the treble clef when playing but it tends to be instruments that have a higher register.